pswoodworth/simple-react-redux-scss-hmr-livereload-boilerplate/README.md

 - Redux
 - SCSS (built using node-sass)
 - Express (ready to go to build additional views, like an API)
-- Livereload server (requires plugin to be installed on your browser)
+- Livereload (requires plugin to be installed on your browser)
 - Hot Module Reloading